andyli/HaxeSummitUS2019Workshop/section3.md

-# Section 3 - Game building with Luxe
+# Section 3 - Game building with OpenFL

 In this section, we will look at
 - using Haxe libraries and frameworks
-- the Luxe game engine and game architecture
+- the OpenFL framework and game architecture

 ## Using Haxe libraries and frameworks